pcabala/AttractorBuilder/docs/en/index.md

     margin: 1rem auto;
 ">
   <p style="font-style: italic; margin: 0;">
-    This website was created for those who wish to better understand the behavior of nonlinear dynamical systems.
-It is intended both for researchers and enthusiasts conducting experiments, as well as for artists and creators who use attractors in animation, generative art, or other creative projects.
+    This website is intended for anyone interested in exploring and understanding the behavior of nonlinear dynamical systems.
+It is designed both for researchers conducting numerical experiments and for artists and designers who use attractors in animation, generative art, or other creative projects.
+The
-    The <a href="/en/systems/lorenz/">Systems</a> section presents twenty well-known nonlinear differential systems that generate characteristic structures known as strange attractors.
-Each system includes a brief visualization of its trajectories along with references to the original scientific sources.
+    <a href="{{ '/en/systems/' | relative_url }}"><b>Systems</b></a> section presents twenty well-known nonlinear
+    differential equation models that generate characteristic <i>strange attractor</i> structures.
+    Each page includes a short visualization of the trajectory as well as references to the original publications where the system was first introduced.
+The
-    The <a href="/en/methods/">Methods</a> section provides short explanations of numerical integration algorithms.
-The <a href="/en/addon/">Add-on</a> section describes a Blender plug-in
+    <a href="{{ '/en/methods/' | relative_url }}"><b>Methods</b></a> section describes the numerical algorithms
+    used for integrating these systems.
+Finally, the
+    <a href="{{ '/en/addon/' | relative_url }}"><b>Add-on</b></a> page introduces the Blender extension
-    that enables generating, visualizing, and animating
+    that enables generating, visualizing, and animating trajectories in 3D space.
-    trajectories in 3D space.
-Installing the add-on makes it possible to run your own experiments, modify system parameters, test custom equations, and create three-dimensional forms based on the dynamics of chaotic systems.
+    Installing the add-on allows you to perform your own experiments, modify system parameters, test custom models, and create three-dimensional forms based on chaotic dynamics.
   </p>
 </div>

 **What is an attractor?**